 If you are targeting ads across multiple regions, it may be a good idea to drill down and make adjustments to specific locations themselves.
 Depending upon your bid strategy within the account, you may even want to break some regions out into their own campaigns for the short-term.
 You also have the ability to filter this data by category and search platform.

 Bottom line: This is a must-use platform for monitoring your client accounts right now.

 Using tools like Google Trends will give you a good idea of what the external digital environment looks like for you clients, but what about internal?
+It's important to fully understand your customers at each stage of this pandemic.
 Most businesses will have a plethora of tools and services that they use in order to convert web traffic to sales and retain customers.
 It’s not uncommon for an account manager to have access to a client's Google Analytics, HubSpot, Salesforce, or various company social media pages.
 Having to log in, analyze, and report on these platforms separately can be cumbersome, particularly if you wish to see this information for multiple clients.
 An easy solution would be to use a tool like Databox to aggregate all of the important data you want to see into dashboards.

 The ability to connect and display the information you want to see from a client's internal systems all on a dashboard or two is pretty powerful.
 Not only can you monitor trends within the paid accounts, but you can also draw correlations to the trends that you are seeing down the marketing and sales funnels.

 Similar to Databox, Google Data Studio allows you to connect multiple data sources and create visually enticing reports.
 Although connecting sources outside of the Google product umbrella can be tricky—and in most cases not free—pulling in Google Analytics and Google Ads data is very easy to do.
 If you don’t necessarily need to pull in other channels like HubSpot or Salesforce, for example, it can be a fast way to compile visualizations of trends for your clients.